 Students apply to either SOC or SIS.
 Applications will be reviewed jointly by SOC and SIS, with both schools agreeing on student admission.

 - 45 credit hours of approved graduate work with a cumulative grade point average of 3.00, including 12 credit hours of core courses, 6 credit hours of professional courses, 6 credit hours of methods courses, and 6 credit hours of research/capstone courses.
 Students also take 15 credit hours of electives.
 Students choose a concentration in either SIS or SOC and complete a total of 24 credits hours in that concentration, including their research/capstone requirement.
-Students may not take more than a total of 24 credit hours in either SIS or SOC to fulfill degree requirements.
-Requests for the transfer of a maximum of six graduate credits will be considered only on an exceptional basis.
+Students must take 24 credits in their home school (SIS or SOC) to fulfill degree requirements.
+Students may not take more than 24 credits in their home school.
+Request for the transfer of a maximum of 6 graduate credits will be considered only on an exceptional basis.